-The Stevens and Andrews family were friends in Paris Hill, and by this time, they had both moved to Waukon, Iowa.
+The Stevens and Andrews families were friends in Paris Hill, and by this time, they had both moved to Waukon, Iowa.

-In 1863, he and his family went to New York, where he had two more children, both of whom died in infancy.
+In 1863, he and his family went to New York, where they had two more children, both of whom died in infancy.

-Then sadly, his wife Angeline died from a stroke at age 48, in 1872.
-In her eulogy, John wrote, “No unkind word ever passed between us, and no vexed feeling ever existed in our hearts.”3
+Then sadly, his wife Angeline died from a stroke at age 48 in 1872.
+In her eulogy, John wrote, “No unkind word ever passed between us, and no vexed feeling ever existed in our hearts.”4

-John moved to South Lancaster, Massachusetts, where the children could stay with a family friend.
+Andrews moved to South Lancaster, Massachusetts, where the children could stay with a family friend.
+He never remarried.

-In October 1849, at age 20, Andrews wrote a letter to James White who was the editor of the Present Truth.
-And that began his long career as a writer and editor for Adventist publications.
+In October 1849, at age 20, Andrews wrote a letter to James White, who was the editor of the Present Truth at the time.
+That letter began Andrews’ long career as a writer and editor for Adventist publications.

-Just before that, Andrews had begun traveling in the New England area to preach and do pastoral work in 1850.
+Just before that, Andrews had begun traveling in the New England area to preach and do pastoral work.
 Then, he was ordained as an Adventist preacher in 1853.

 As mentioned earlier, Andrews was an avid scholar.
 And he used all his intellectual gifts to study the then-young Adventist Church’s beliefs, such as:

 Sunset as the beginning of Sabbath: The Church was not settled on when Sabbath should begin.
-Some said Friday midnight, others Saturday morning, and others Friday at 6 p.m.
+Some said Friday at midnight.
+Others, Saturday morning or Friday at 6 p.m.

 Tithing system: He also led a biblical study of systematic benevolence in 1858.
-It’s what ended up being the Adventist Church’s tithing plan to date.
+It’s what led to the Adventist Church’s current tithing plan.

-He defended Ellen White’s ministry: As editor of the Review, he wrote an article entitled, “Our Use of the Visions of Sr. White.”
-In it, he showed the place of spiritual gifts in the Church from the Bible.
-And with that, he supported the ministry of Ellen G. White.6
+Defense of Ellen White’s ministry: As editor of the Review, he wrote an article entitled, “Our Use of the Visions of Sr. White.”
+In it, he showed from the Bible the place of spiritual gifts in the church and supported the ministry of Ellen G. White.7

-Prophetic interpretation of Revelation 13: He pointed out the connection between the two-horned beast of Revelation 13 and the United States of America.7
+Prophetic interpretation of Revelation 13: He pointed out the connection between the two-horned beast of Revelation 13 and the United States of America.8

 And this wasn’t even all he did.
 He also held leadership positions and spearheaded various initiatives.